- Member Stories

 Podcast No. 68: Rory McIlroy, World No. 1 Golfer

 In what would have been Masters week, we are excited to share our sit down with the world’s top golfer, Rory McIlroy.

-He joins me for a wide-ranging conversation about his career, what drives him, and how he believes WHOOP has improved his performance both on and off the course.
-Rory and I discuss:
+Rory joins me for a wide-ranging conversation about his golf career, what drives him, and how he believes WHOOP has improved his workouts, training, sleep, and more.
+He and I discuss:

 - How he knew from an early age that he was going to be a professional golfer.